 Drones/Unmanned Aircraft Systems (UAS)

-Mines has a UAS/Drone policy available in the Policy Library, under Facilities, Property, and Safety category.
-The use of these unmanned crafts (rotary or fixed wing) is available for Mines’ mission.
-Recreational flight is not currently allowed at Mines.
+Mines has a UAS/Drone policy which is available in the Policy Library, under the Facilities, Property, and Safety category.
+Unmanned Aircraft Systems or Drones maybe used in accordance with this policy.
+Recreational or hobby flight is not currently allowed at Mines.
 Please read the policy and ensure the appropriate registrations, insurance, and certifications are obtained.
-Any questions may be directed to the Compliance & Policy Office, by calling 303.273.3707 for assistance/information.
+Any questions may be directed to the Office of Compliance & Policy by emailing firstname.lastname@example.org.

-Faculty and/or Staff interested in using Drones weighing between .5lb. and 55 lbs. for research, education, or service to Mines and the community must do the following PRIOR to the flight of these UAS:
+Faculty and Staff interested in using Drones weighing between .5lb. and 55 lbs. for research, education, or service to Mines and the community must do the following PRIOR to flight of the UAS:

-- Register craft with FAA as Mines’ owned equipment and affix appropriate “tail” numbers to vehicle/system
+- Registration: Register craft with the FAA as Mines owned equipment and affix appropriate “tail” numbers to vehicle/system.

-- UAS must be in Visual Line of Sight (unaided) and flown between 30 minutes after sunrise to 30 minutes prior to sunset at the location and not exceed 400 feet AGL (Above Ground Level).
+- UAS must be in Visual Line of Sight (unaided) and flown between 30 minutes after sunrise to 30 minutes prior to sunset at the location and not exceed 400 feet Above Ground Level (AGL).

 - One pilot per UAS in flight only.

-- Location: On campus, UAS may ONLY be flown in limited locations, including the Mines’ Survey Field (south of Mines’ Park and West of Highway 6, map here).
+- Location: On campus, UAS may ONLY be flown in limited locations, including the Mines Survey Field (south of Mines Park and West of Highway 6).
 With appropriate approval, the North IM Field may be used if unoccupied and cordoned off.

-- UAS may not be flown over people or JeffCo space, nor may they be used in Federal lands.
+- UAS may not be flown over people.

 - UAS may not be flown within 5 miles of an airport, heliport, etc. without prior permission as required by the Federal Aviation Administration.

 - No hazardous materials may be in or attached to the UAS.
-Weight limit may not exceed 55 lbs. including payload.
-If the payload is Export Controlled equipment, additional review is required prior to use by ORA.
+Weight of the UAS may not exceed 55 lbs. including payload.
+If the payload is Export Controlled equipment, additional review is required prior to use by Office of Research Administration.

-- Travel with a Mines owned UAS/Drone Outside of the Continental US: Prior to hand-carrying, shipping, sending in luggage, etc. out of the continental US, please consult with ORA or Compliance & Policy Office regarding the UAS.
+- Travel with a Mines owned UAS/Drone Outside of the Continental US: Prior to hand-carrying, shipping, sending in luggage a Drone/UAS. out of the continental US, please consult with ORA or Compliance & Policy Office regarding the UAS.
 See also Export Controls.

-The FAA published an interpretation of “Educational Usage” that specifies when the usage is allowable and the requirements.
-The Compliance & Policy office assists the faculty and staff to determine appropriate usage.
+The FAA published an interpretation of “Educational Usage” that specifies when the usage is allowed and the requirements of such usage.
+The Compliance & Policy Office assists the faculty and staff to determine appropriate usage.
 See the form below.
-Regular, recreational/hobbyist use is not currently allowed on, over, from/to campus.
+Regular, recreational/hobbyist use is not currently allowed on, over, or from/to campus.
 This small usage category applies when a student operates a UAS to further their aviation-related education at an accredited educational institution, and not merely for hobby or recreation.

 Generally, the student hobbyist may not (1) fly UAS on behalf of Mines’ or a faculty/staff member in place of proper licensing or (2) receive any compensation (e.g., on/from a research project) related to that person’s operation of the aircraft at such events.
 This would transform the use to commercial or research, which has specific guidelines provided above.

-Location, Safety Worksheet, and Recording requirements identified above apply to the Student use of UAS.
-Faculty may not pilot the Student/Educational use, except in emergent circumstances.
+Location and Recording requirements identified above apply to the Student use of UAS.
+Faculty may not pilot the UAS for Student/Educational use except in emergency circumstances.

 Due to the nature of the UAS and the risk to the person(s) and structures on campus, no use by visitors is allowed.